cpburnz/minecraft-prometheus-exporter/README.md

 The Prometheus Exporter mod only needs to be installed on the server.
 It can be downloaded from [GitHub] and [Curse Forge].
 To install it, copy the JAR (*Prometheus-Exporter-{MC Version}-{Mod Loader}-{Mod Version}.jar*) to the server *mods/* directory.
 Since this mod does not add anything to the Minecraft world, it can be safely upgraded by simply replacing an older version with a newer version.

 Configuration
 -------------

-The mod configuration is located at *world/serverconfig/prometheus_exporter-server.toml* with Forge, and *config/prometheus_exporter-server.toml* with NeoForge.
+The mod configuration is located at *world/serverconfig/prometheus_exporter-server.toml* with Forge and Fabric, and *config/prometheus_exporter-server.toml* with NeoForge.
 It will be automatically generated upon server start if it does not already exist.
 The default configuration can be seen in the example [prometheus_exporter-server.toml].

 Exporter